 - Step 1: Choose coffee: Choose the coffee beans that have been cleaned, not mixed with impurities, colors up to standard, with large kernels.

 - Step 2: Test roasting: Roast tested in small quantities to test the quality of finished products.

 - Step 3: Official roasting: If the test roasted coffee beans have met the standard, the official roasting in large quantities according to the process, time, and temperature,… Just like when it comes to experimenting.

 - Step 4: Cool: As soon as the roasting is finished and satisfactory, the coffee has a very high temperature.
 If you leave the coffee at such a high temperature for too long, it will lose its aroma of the coffee, so it is necessary to cool the coffee as quickly as possible to retain the most natural aroma.
 Use a blower system to remove all the silk shells and cool the coffee quickly.
 Then take the coffee to preserve.

 - Step 5: Grind coffee: Grind or grind coffee to create coffee powder convenient for packaging or processing, use

 - Step 6: Product packaging: Powdered coffee or roasted coffee beans need to be packaged to preserve to retain the strongest and most delicious taste

 The coffee roasting process usually lasts only 12-20 minutes for each roast with a temperature of 180-250 degrees.
-During roasting, coffee beans will have many variations in size and color, taste through Marillad reactions, caramelization,… For the most detail about the changes of coffee beans during roasting, you can see in the article “What is roasting coffee processing?
+During roasting, coffee beans will have many variations in size and color, taste through Marillad reactions, and caramelization,… For the most detail about the changes in coffee beans during roasting, you can see the article “What is roasting coffee processing?
 How does the coffee roasting process work?”